albertchouforces/staging/CLOUDFLARE_PAGES_DEPLOYMENT.md

    - **Build output directory**: `dist`
    - **Root directory**: `/`

 3. Deploy!
-The Firebase environment variables from wrangler.toml will be automatically available during the build process.
+The app will use the Firebase credentials from `src/firebase/config.ts` automatically.

 ## SPA Routing